-Overweight, obese mothers treated differently by health professionals, study findsFebruary 20th, 2013 in Overweight and Obesity /
+Overweight, obese mothers treated differently by health professionals, study findsFebruary 20, 2013 in Medicine & Health / Overweight and Obesity

 (Medical Xpress)—Queensland mums-to-be who are considered to be overweight or obese are treated and perceived more poorly by maternity care providers because of their body weight, according to a new University of Queensland study.